microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/teamworkspeakerconfiguration.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Details of speaker configuration of a device.
-These details are applicable only for Teams Room devices.
+These details are applicable only for Microsoft Teams Rooms devices.

 ## Properties
 |Property|Type|Description|